 In the Everglades, the relative abundance of sawgrass and other hydric species such as spikerush, bladderwort and water lilies are considered as an indicator of water conditions in ridge and slough landscape (Ross et al. 2003; Zweig and Kitchens 2008; Ross et al. 2016).
-In this study, mean sawgrass cover showed an increasing trend until the 2012 sampling, while its cover decreased in next three years (Figure 13).
+In this study, mean sawgrass cover showed an increasing trend until the 2010 sampling, while its cover when averaged over slough sites on all four transects slightly decreased in next six years (Figure 17).
+However, the sawgrass cover during E4 (2014-2016) sampling was still much higher than during the 1999 sampling.
 In contrast, mean cover of bladderworts showed an opposite trend.
-The increase in sawgrass cover during the last 16 years in SRS supports the longer-term dynamics, described for the post-drainage era in the Everglades by Bernhardt and Willard (2009).
+The changes in sawgrass cover during the last 16 years in SRS support the longer-term dynamics, described for the post-drainage era in the Everglades by Bernhardt and Willard (2009).
 Other researchers also have reported expansion of sawgrass and other emergent species, such as spikerush, in the R&S landscape, primarily due to decrease in water levels (Busch et al., 1998; Zweig and Kitchens, 2008, 2009; Nungesser 2011) and flow velocities (Larsen et al. 2011).
-Such expansion may occur within 3-4 years, especially when a minimum water level is maintained beneath the peat surface of the sloughs for three consecutive dry seasons (Zweig and Kitchens While the extensive expansion of sawgrass could be a step towards succession toward 2009). woody vegetation, especially when it occurs on elevated ground that experiences prolonged dry conditions, the extended wet seasons that occur intermittently in some years would reverse the process.
-In the slough portion of the transects M1, M2 and M3, both four-year average hydroperiod and mean annual water depth before E4 sampling was higher than before E3 (Figure 2).
-Results suggest that an increase of even 5-10 cm mean annual water depth in SRS can rapidly shift the vegetation towards one more characteristic of slough, as was evidenced in overall decrease in sawgrass and increase in bladderworts over three years, between E3 and E4 sampling events.
+Such expansion may occur within 3-4 years, especially when a minimum water level is maintained beneath the peat surface of the sloughs for three consecutive dry seasons (Zweig and Kitchens 2009).
+While the extensive expansion of sawgrass could be a step towards succession toward woody vegetation, especially when it occurs on elevated ground that experiences prolonged dry conditions, the extended wet seasons that occur intermittently in some years would reverse the process.
+In the slough portion of all four transects (M1-M4), both four-year average hydroperiod and mean annual water depth before E4 sampling was higher than before E3 (Figure 2).
+Results suggest that an increase of even 5-10 cm mean annual water depth in SRS can rapidly shift the vegetation towards one more characteristic of slough, as was evidenced in overall decrease in sawgrass and increase in bladderworts in recent years, between E3 and E4 sampling events.

 The deviation in trajectories of vegetation shift observed in the slough portion of transects is also affected by fire.
 Several sites on Transects M1-M3 burned between 2006 and 2012.
 The Mustang Corner fire that occurred in May 2008, following almost two years of drought and at a time when water level was 65 cm below the surface (Ruiz et al. 2013), may have consumed significant amounts of peat on the SRS portion of Transect M1.
 The vegetation at five burned sites on M1, where the mean cover was 32% in 1999, was very sparse (cover 11.2%) and comprised mostly of hydric species during 2011 sampling.
 However, over the next three years, vegetation cover recovered, and mean species richness increased.
 Fire-induced elevation loss may also have contributed to compositional shift toward wetter vegetation at several locations on this Transect.
 In comparison to dry season fire, wet season fire seems to have less impact on the vegetation cover.
 All 18 slough sites on M1, and 25 sites on M2 were burned in two different prescribed fires in 2012 (Table 2), but the mean total cover in 2014, two and half years after fire, was already 65% of pre-burn cover.
+Only one site on Transect M4 burned in 2014, and its effects on vegetation were minimal.